hashicorp-guides/lambda-multi-account-stack/README.md

 Terraform Stacks, a GitHub account, and an AWS account with Terraform Cloud configured as an OIDC identity provider.
 Details of all of this are found in the provided Stacks User Guide._

-1. **Configure AWS authentication** by creating a new IAM role in the AWS web console (or with Terraform itself!) with proper permissions (S3, Lambda, and API Gateway) and a trust policy to allow the role to be assumed by Terraform Cloud (the OIDC identity provider).
+1. **Configure AWS authentication** by creating new IAM roles in the AWS web console (or with Terraform itself!) with proper permissions (S3, Lambda, and API Gateway) and a trust policies to allow the role to be assumed by Terraform Cloud (the OIDC identity provider).
 More details on this step can be found in the Stacks User Guide.
 2. **Fork this repository** to your own GitHub account, such that you can edit this stack configuration